 top of page

-Older drivers are among the safest on our roads according to research.
-However, increasing age can also make a cognitive condition more likely.
+Older drivers are among the safest on our roads but a noticeable decline in safety levels may well be due to a cognitive medical condition.

 Older driver.jpg